Estimated reading time: 8 minutes

 Whether you’re an adult or a child, there are a number of things you need to know before you ride your electric scooter on the roads.
 The law around electric scooters is changing rapidly in the UK, and it’s important to read up on the current rules and regulations.

-though, there are a number of things you need to know.
-So, before you buckle on your helmet and jump on your e-scooter, here is everything you need to consider about the legalities of electric scooters.
+Before you buckle on your helmet and jump on your e-scooter, here is everything you need to consider about the legalities of electric scooters in the UK.

 Why are electric scooters illegal on public roads, pavements, and cycle tracks?

 This is where things get a little bit more technical.
 As it stands, electric scooters are considered to be ‘Personal Light Electric Vehicles’ (PLEV).
 This means they are classed as mini scooters and are in the same classification as mopeds and other motor vehicles.

 It all comes down to their maximum speed and the motorised nature of the vehicle.
 Under this classification, they require tax, licencing and an MOT.
 Also, as they are classified as PLEVs, they would need a rear backlight and number plate to be deemed safe for public roads.

 Can we expect electric scooter laws to change in the future?

 We may see the rules change on electric scooter use in the not-too-distant future.
 There’s currently a big push to allow people to use electric scooters on public roads and in urban areas.
 However, concerns have been raised following trials, and further data is needed to make a final decision.

 Electric scooters offer a greener alternative to vehicles, especially in larger cities.
 As a result, they have been rapidly growing in popularity as a result.